maddox05/wpm-game/README.md

 ## Credits

-The list of 1000 words used in this application is sourced from [this GitHub Gist](https://gist.githubusercontent.com/deekayen/4148741/raw/98d35708fa344717d8eee15d11987de6c8e26d7d/1-1000.txt), and credit goes to its author.
+- The list of 1000 words used in this application is sourced from [this GitHub Gist](https://gist.githubusercontent.com/deekayen/4148741/raw/98d35708fa344717d8eee15d11987de6c8e26d7d/1-1000.txt), and credit goes to its author.
+- Thank you [@PPraneesh](https://github.com/PPraneesh) for fixing and rewriting basically all the code!

 ## License